Together, we’re better.

 Under One Roof is a call to action, an invitation for every community member to stand together with neighbors in need who are struggling through housing insecurity.
 By joining this movement, donors become part of a caring community dedicated to ensuring everyone has a safe home and the opportunity to, once again, thrive as fully functional members of society.

 Through the generosity of early supporters, Under One Roof has made significant strides by partnering with organizations including Saved by Grace, as they plan the expansion of their highly successful residential work program, and Golden Isles Veterans Village, as they complete the build-out of 29 new homes and a community center.
+Additionally, Under One Roof is working on site acquisition and a pre-development plan for a residential work program and support center for 60 single women and their children.

 Early supporters are key to establishing the commitment of the community to Under One Roof.
-Along with local service providers, friends and neighbors, funders of Under One Roof will encourage us to “make no small plans.”

 What does it mean to be